jacobproffer/blog/content/travel/south-coast-iceland.md

 {{< images >}}

-{{< image src="/images/gljufrabui.jpg" alt="An upward angle view from inside a moss-covered canyon below the Gljúfrabúi waterfall." >}}
+{{< image src="/images/gljufrabui.jpg" alt="An upward angle view from inside a moss-covered canyon below the Gljufrabui waterfall." >}}

 {{< image src="/images/kvernufoss.jpg" alt="Kvernufoss waterfall in Iceland as water plunges into a rocky stream surrounded by lush green hills." >}}